sinhakislay/SPfx-graphtoolkit/README.md

   - **gulp serve**
 - Add the web part "spfx-mgt"

-## Features
+## Features and Detail Description

-Description of the extension that expands upon high-level summary above.

-This extension illustrates the following concepts:

-- topic 1
-- topic 2
-- topic 3
+TBD

 > Notice that better pictures and documentation will increase the sample usage and the value you are providing for others.
 Thanks for your submissions advance.